 If you decide to take the next step, we recommend that you at least consult with an experienced family law attorney.
 A 30- to 60-minute appointment could make a huge difference in how your divorce turns out.
 For your free, no obligation, consultation call (303) 688-0944.

-We hope you will schedule a free consultation with one of Robinson & Henry, P.C.’s expert divorce attorneys, but if not, we still recommend you talk to a skilled attorney.
+We hope you will schedule an assessment with one of Robinson & Henry, P.C.’s expert divorce attorneys, but if not, we still recommend you talk to a skilled attorney.

 Let us know how we can help.